terms and conditions

-AHC’s are obliged to promote EHC products for their normal scope of work within the designated Post Code areas.
+AHC’s are obliged to promote EHC products where practical for their normal scope of work within the designated Post Code areas.

 EHC will send enquiries to the AHC nearest in postcode or area to the customer.
 No other company will receive these enquiries unless agreed between EHC and AHC.